jeromedawn123/jeromedawn123/README.md

 # 👋 Hi, I'm Jerome Dawn!

-🚀 **Senior Power Platform Developer | Aspiring Microsoft MVP**
+🚀 **Senior Power Platform Developer | Founder of NextGen PowerApps | Aspiring Microsoft MVP**

 ### About Me
 🔹 I specialize in **Power Platform**, including Power Apps, Power Automate, and Dataverse.
 🔹 Passionate about **low-code development, automation, and business process optimization**.
-🔹 Currently working on **Dynamics 365 integrations, API-driven automation, and PowerFx development**.
+🔹 Currently working on **helping businesses transition from costly legacy applications to modern Power Platform solutions**.

+### 🚀 NextGen PowerApps
+I founded **NextGen PowerApps** to help companies:
+✅ **Integrate Power Platform end-to-end** into their business processes.
+✅ **Automate workflows and improve efficiency** using Power Automate & Dataverse.
+✅ **Navigate away from expensive legacy systems** by leveraging PowerApps and low-code solutions.

 ### 👀 I’m Interested In...
-- Building **enterprise solutions** using Power Platform.
+- **Building scalable Power Platform solutions.**
-- Exploring **Azure integrations with Power Automate & Dataverse**.
-- Helping developers and businesses **adopt low-code/no-code solutions**.
+- **Exploring AI and automation in PowerApps & Power Automate.**
+- **Helping businesses modernize and transform with Microsoft technologies.**

 ### 🌱 I’m Currently Learning...
-- **Advanced PowerFx and Power Automate expressions**.
+- Advanced **PowerFx, AI Builder, and cloud automation**.
 - **PL-200 certification** to strengthen my Power Platform expertise.
-- **How to contribute to the Microsoft community to become an MVP**.
+- **How to contribute to the Microsoft community to become an MVP.**

 ### 💡 Open to Collaborate On...
 💼 **Power Platform solutions** – Open-source projects, templates, or learning resources.